dpacassi/UltimateDrupalReference/README.md

 - [Stage File Proxy](https://www.drupal.org/project/stage_file_proxy) - Stage File Proxy saves you time and disk space by sending requests to your development environment's files directory to the production environment and making a copy of the production file in your development site.

 ### Forms
+- [Antibot](https://www.drupal.org/project/antibot) - Antibot is an extremely lightweight module designed to eliminate robotic form submissions on your website in an innovative-fashion.
 - [Better Login](https://www.drupal.org/project/betterlogin) - Fancy and extendable login forms for Drupal.
 - [CAPTCHA](https://www.drupal.org/project/captcha) - A CAPTCHA is a challenge-response test most often placed within web forms to determine whether the user is human.
 - [Chosen](https://www.drupal.org/project/chosen) - Chosen uses the Chosen jQuery plugin to make your `<select>` elements more user-friendly.